zooniverse/scribeAPI/project/emigrant/content/help/tutorial_mark_5.md

 # Additional Help

-If you have any questions, select "View A Tutorial" to return to this tutorial at any time or peruse the forum.
+Once you have added as many marks to a page as are needed, select the done button.
+Remember to mark "yes" or "no" for whether a page has anything left to mark before you select "Next."

 Have fun and thanks for your help!